25 Interoperability

 • Keep interop code near system boundaries rather than scattering it through core logic

-• Nex can be translated to Java and JavaScript
+• Nex can target JVM bytecode and JavaScript

 • Production translation can omit runtime contract checks with skip-contracts